songwentong/WTKit/README.md

 }
 """
-//if in DEBUG Mode,and testData != nil,the simulatedData will take effect URLSession.shared.dataTaskWith(request: "https://httpbin.org".urlRequest, testData: simulatedData.utf8Data, codable: { (obj:Codable) in
+//if in DEBUG Mode,and testData != nil,the simulatedData will take effect URLSession.shared.dataTaskWith(request: "https://httpbin.org".urlRequest, testData: simData, codable: { (obj:Codable) in

         }) { (data, res, err) in